 The Cost of Living in Shanghai

-Of course, comfort comes at a cost.
+Of course, all this comfort does come at a cost.
 Shanghai is the most expensive city in mainland China, and the average cost of living is significantly higher than in less developed Chinese cities.

 Renting an Apartment in Shanghai